Through the Past, Darkly (Big Hits Vol. 2): Title and packaging

 The name of the album is a play on a line from the KJV translation of 1 Corinthians 13: "For now we see through a glass, darkly, but then face to face..."

 The LP was packaged in an eight-sided die-cut gatefold sleeve, featuring an epitaph for Jones: "When this you see, remember me and bear me in your mind.
 Let all the world say what they may, speak of me as you find."
-Album cover design by John Kosh, ironically, brings the viewer face to face with the five band members, through a glass.
+Album cover design by John Kosh brings the viewer face to face with the five band members, through a glass.

 Release

 Released on 12 September 1969, both versions of Through the Past, Darkly (Big Hits Vol. 2) proved to be popular releases, reaching #2 in the UK and US with enduring sales.

 In August 2002 the US edition of Through the Past, Darkly (Big Hits Vol. 2) was reissued in a new remastered CD and SACD digipak by ABKCO Records.

 The British version was again made available to the public as part of a limited edition vinyl box set, titled The Rolling Stones 1964–1969, in November 2010.
 It was also re-released digitally at the same time.

 It was released in 2011 by Universal Music Enterprises in a Japanese only SHM-SACD version.
 For Record Store Day 2019 ABKCO Records released the record on orange vinyl, with a gatefold cover in the octagonal-shape of the original issue.